kubernetes/kubernetes/docs/getting-started-guides/gce.md

 1. how to delete the cluster
 1. how to start clusters with non-default options (like larger clusters)

-### Installing the kubernetes command line tools on your workstation
+### Installing the Kubernetes command line tools on your workstation

 The cluster startup script will leave you with a running cluster and a `kubernetes` directory on your workstation.
 The next step is to make sure the `kubectl` tool is in your path.